darkslategrey/Developpeur-Ethereum-Template/3. Solidity/vote/README.md

 ## TODO

-- Refacto tests to more DRY
+- Refacto tests to be more DRY
 - Deploy contract with `alchemy`
 - Create `reactjs` or `nexjs` frontend